 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-International Criminal Law (LLM, full-time or part-time)
+International Criminal Law (LLM)

 Applications and Selections

 - Dr. Kathleen Cavanaugh

 - Dr Gearóid O'Cuinn